-Mayo Clinic Talks LogoMayo Clinic Talks is a weekly podcast show targeted to the primary care clinician community.
-Podcasting offers succinct, relevant, accessible, and practical medical information which is useful for the primary care provider and seeking CME.
-The episodes in this course reflect commonly seen health problems in a primary care practice.
-Access to Mayo Clinic providers from numerous medical specialties as podcast guests, allows the podcast to cover an extremely wide variety of pertinent medical topics.
-Keeping each podcast to 20-30 minutes in duration allows the busy healthcare provider an opportunity to obtain useful information in a succinct format.
+Mayo Clinic Talks is a weekly podcast show for healthcare professionals in primary care and all specialties.
+Podcasting offers succinct, relevant, accessible, and practical medical information which is useful for the primary care professional.
+The episodes in this course reflect commonly seen health problems in a primary care practice and other topics of interest.
+Mayo Clinic professionals from numerous medical specialties join as podcast guests covering an extremely wide variety of pertinent medical topics.
+Each podcast is succinct, kept to 20-30 minutes, allowing the busy healthcare professional to obtain useful information efficiently.
 Listen to the episode on the specific episode page or by using your favorite podcast app.

 Listening is free and no CME Credit is available for this current season.